caiannello/PugVDP/README.md

 648x480 display via DVI/HDMI
 Text display mode:
-	Each character cell has configurable background/foreground color (64 colors - RGB222)
+	Each character cell has configurable background/foreground color (64 colors - RGB222).
+IBM-style cursor with adjustable height, visibility, and blink rate.

 	Font can be reprogrammed by the host at runtime.

 	Five built-in fonts: